 Our Wheelchair & Adaptive Sports Program offers a variety of athletic programs for patients and community members.
 Anyone with impaired mobility — including patients who’ve sought rehabilitation for traumatic brain injury — can reap the same benefits of athletic activity and competition enjoyed by able-bodied people.
-In addition to competitive and recreational teams for wheelchair tennis, basketball, rugby, goal ball, softball and other sports, we offer clinics throughout the year so you can check out activities such as archery, canoeing/kayaking, downhill skiing, golf, rock climbing, sailing, scuba diving and water skiing.
+In addition to competitive and recreational teams for wheelchair tennis, basketball, rugby, softball and other sports, we offer clinics throughout the year so you can check out activities such as archery, canoeing/kayaking, downhill skiing, golf, rock climbing, sailing, scuba diving and water skiing.

 If you have limited ability to communicate or interact, you may benefit from electronic aids to daily living and/or an augmentative communication device, which is a system (other than writing) that allows an individual to make thoughts and needs known.
 Assistive technology ranges from low-tech picture boards to high-tech, computer-based systems.

 Additionally, our rehab technology therapists can help you with computer access by adapting or customizing your existing computer equipment.
 If you have limited hand function or fine motor skills, therapists can help identify devices that may allow enhanced independence at home, school or work.
 These include emergency call devices, door opening systems, switch-operated phones, remote-control lights or fans and remote-control audio systems.
 They may operate by infrared signals, radio frequency, WiFi or voice control.